William III of the Netherlands: Reign

 William repeatedly contemplated abdicating as soon as his eldest son William, Prince of Orange, turned eighteen.
 This occurred in 1858, but as William was uncomfortable making a decision he remained king.
-His first act was the inauguration of the parliamentary cabinet of Thorbecke, the liberal designer of the 1848 constitution, whom William loathed.
+The new king's first act was the inauguration of the parliamentary cabinet of Thorbecke, the designer of the liberal 1848 constitution.
+Before 1848, the king had been a near-autocrat, but the 1848 document the crown of most of its political powers while transferring most of the real power to the States-General (parliament).

 When the Roman Catholic hierarchy of bishops was restored in 1853, he found growing conservative support and a reason to dismiss Thorbecke.
-In the first two decades of his reign, he dismissed several cabinets and disbanded the States-General several times, installing royal cabinets which ruled as long as there was support in the elected second chamber of parliament.
+In the first two decades of his reign, he dismissed several cabinets and disbanded parliament several times.
+He was able to install royal cabinets which ruled as long as there was support in the elected second chamber of parliament.

-In what became known as the "Luxembourg Coup of 1856", William unilaterally instituted a new, reactionary constitution for Luxembourg, which he ruled personally, separate from the Netherlands crown.
+In what became known as the "Luxembourg Coup of 1856", William unilaterally instituted a new, reactionary constitution for Luxembourg, which he ruled personally, separate from the Dutch crown.

 In 1867, France offered to buy Luxembourg, leading to the Luxembourg Crisis, which almost precipitated war between Prussia and France.
 However, the subsequent Second Treaty of London confirmed Luxembourg as a fully independent country.

 During his reign, the king became more and more unpopular with his bourgeois-liberal subjects, his whims provoking their resistance and mockery, but remained quite popular with the common man.

 The king was a man of immense stature and with a boisterous voice.
 He could be gentle and kind, then suddenly he could become intimidating and even violent.
-He kicked and hit his servants about.
-He was inclined to terrorize and humiliate his courtiers.
-The king was cruel to animals as well.
 His ministers were afraid of him.
 Most people around him agreed that he was, to some degree, insane.

 The king could be erratic, he ordered the dismissal and even the arrest and execution of those that he found in lack of respect, including a Mayor of The Hague.
 Orders like these were disregarded.
 The king who thought of himself as a specialist on all matters military frequently tried to take command of manoeuvres, creating chaos wherever he went.